Some employers offer financial assistance and study leave to enable employees to gain an approved CIPD qualification.

 - HR agencies

 Vacancies are advertised at TARGETjobs, in careers services, national newspapers and in specialist publications such as Personnel Today, People Management and their respective websites.
 Recruitment agencies, local newspapers and job centres often advertise immediate/junior vacancies.
 There are also graduate training schemes offered by many organisations in this area of work.
+Take a look at our list of employers who offer HR graduate training schemes.

 A degree or higher national diploma (HND) in a relevant subject such as HR management or business may be required for some posts.
 However, some HR graduate schemes welcome applicants from any degree discipline.